AanjBoyCool/Project_MK_Classic-LUA/README.md

 If you want to read more about this license just click on the license file!

 Thanks for reading this and say safe and LEGAL!]
+Also just a reminder, some of the spritesheets might be copyrighted because of the original game Mortal Kombat before you say anything, this is a passion project, a test and i really want it to be succesful and for people to actually play it so thanks.

 CREDITS -